Table of Contents

 Favorable Tax Treatment For Qualified Plans

 As mentioned above, if you are participating in a qualified employee stock purchase plan (ESPP), you may reap the benefits of tax-advantaged treatment.
-If you sell shares at a higher price than your purchase price, you will have income (rather than a loss).
+If you sell shares higher than your purchase price, you will have income (rather than a loss).

 Capital gains treatment requires you to have held the shares:

 - a year and a day from the purchase date AND

 - at least two years from the offering date.